WHO ARE WE

 Pieter Bruegel the Elder was one of the most important painters of the 16th century.
 Initially he made etches and drawings and after his trip to Italy he started painting from 1559.

 As a result of his marriage he moved once and for all from Antwerp to Brussels where he moved into the house of his father-in-law, Pieter Coecke from Aalst.
-This house, which was later on lived in by Teniers, is still located in the Marolles.
+There is a house, in the Marolles, which was later on lived in by Teniers, that will be restored by 2019.

 In Brussels Pieter Bruegel went through a very creative and at the same his most prolific period.
 After his death in 1569 his works were very coveted.
 The demand exceeded the number of original paintings; Bruegel’s canvases were often copied, even his two sons did so with many of his works.